ceejbot/codefact/README.md

 This is a small, over-engineered Rust command-line tool for keeping you logged into AWS CodeArtifact, with a fresh auth token in your environment.
 It writes some shell files for you to source for this purpose.
 It is another tool in a long series of tools that solve extremely specific problems that nobody else has.

+## Rationale

+I am both extremely lazy and extremely absent-minded.
+An eight-hour token expiration is far too frequent for me to keep track of.

+## Usage

 `codefact`'s only configuration is through environment variables.
 You tell your shell how you use CodeArtifact and AWS through some standard variables, and the tool consumes them.
 If you provide the optional python and maven repo names, the tool writes out configuration for using those repos with `uv` and `mvn` respectively.

 Environment variables read: